Hand, foot and mouth disease

 Preventing hand, foot and mouth disease

-It's not always possible to avoid getting hand, foot and mouth disease, but following the advice below can help stop the infection spreading.
+It's not always possible to avoid getting hand, foot and mouth disease, but following this advice can help stop the infection spreading.

 - stay off work, school or nursery until you or your child are feeling better – there's usually no need to wait until the last blister has healed, provided you're otherwise well

 - use tissues to cover your mouth and nose when you cough or sneeze and put used tissues in a bin as soon as possible

 - wash your hands with soap and water often – particularly after going to the toilet, coughing, sneezing or handling nappies, and before preparing food

 - disinfect any surfaces or objects that could be contaminated – it's best to use a bleach-based household cleaner

 - wash any bedding or clothing that could have become contaminated separately on a hot wash

 - do not share cups, utensils, towels and clothes with people who are infected